 While this may be your first impulse, it can lead to complications.
 In Ontario, cottages are considered family property.
 This means that if one of your children gets divorced, their spouse may have a claim on it—even if you paid for it.

 Instead, it may be advisable to have the property held by a family trust.
-“However,” notes Bondy, “be aware that the rules have been amended in the recent federal budget to eliminate the use of the principal residence exemption on properties owned by a family trust after December 31, 2017.”
+“However,” notes Bondy, “be aware that the rules have been amended to eliminate the use of the principal residence exemption on properties owned by a family trust after December 31, 2017.”

 Transferring the cottage without taking into account the tax implications